ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Hint Definitions

-This specification defines the following hints as objects under the `hints` key:
+This specification defines the following properties under the `hints` key:

 ui_locales (array of strings)
 : Indicates the end-user's preferred locales that the AS can use